Pauline Bourdon Sansus: 2021 Women’s Rugby World Cup

+2025 Women's Six Nations Championship

 She was a member of the French team for the 2025 Women's Six Nations Championship which was announced on 7 March.

-On 22 March 2025 in La Rochelle, during the third match of the Tournament she scored a 35m drop goal against Scotland, turning the tide of the match.
+On 22 March 2025 in La Rochelle, during the third match of the Tournament she scored a 35 metre drop goal against Scotland.
+It was the first drop goal in 11 years in the Six Nations and only the eighth in the its entire history.

 2025 Women’s Rugby World Cup

 On 2 August 2025 it was announced that she had been selected to be a member of the French team to participate in the Women's Rugby World Cup in England.

 Following post-match remarks about refereeing after the Elite 1 final lost by her club, Stade Toulousain, to Stade Bordelais she was suspended for two matches.
 This caused her to miss both France’s warm-up match on 9 August against England in Mont-de-Marsan and the team’s first world cup game, which was against Italy on 23 August.
 She debuted at the tournament in France’s 84-5 defeat of Brazil, during which she scored a try.
 In her second match of the tournament which resulted in the French scoring a 57-10 victory over South Africa at Franklin’s Gardens in pool play, her contribution was acknowlegded with her receiving her second consecutive player of the match award.